• Menu

 Q. Do I need to cover my shoulders and knees while in Bhutan?

 A. Bhutan is somewhat conservative in terms of their dress.
-It’s recommend that your shoulders and knees are covered and this will be required when we go into temples.
+It’s recommend that your shoulders and knees be covered.
+Shorts and tank tops are considered to be disrespectful and you definitely can’t wear them into sacred areas like monasteries or temples.

 Q. Will I need a swimsuit?

-A. No swimsuit is needed in Bhutan, but your hotel in Bangkok might have a small pool – check their website (and the weather) to determine whether you should bring a swimsuit.
+A. No swimsuit is needed in Bhutan, but your hotel in Bangkok might have a pool.
+Check their website (and the weather) to determine whether you should bring a swimsuit for Bangkok.

 Q. Do I need any dressy clothes?